About this Artist

 A native of Ningbo, China, Ms. Fang is the recipient of the Martin E. Segal Award, the Hildegard Behrens Foundation Award, the Rose Bampton Award of The Sullivan Foundation, The Opera Index Award, and First Prize of the Gerda Lissner International Vocal Competition.
 In 2009, she become one of the youngest singers to win one of China’s most prestigious awards – the China Golden Bell Award for Music.
 She has been hailed as “the most gifted Chinese soprano of her generation” by Ningbo Daily.

 Ms. Fang holds a Master’s degree and an Artist Diploma in Opera Study from The Juilliard School and a Bachelor’s degree from the Shanghai Conservatory of Music.
-She was a member of the Metropolitan Opera’s Lindemann Young Artist Development Program.
+She is a former member of the Metropolitan Opera’s Lindemann Young Artist Development Program.